dk14/wolfram-mega/docs/dsl.md

 ### Outcomes

 All outcomes specified in either yes or no of `dsl.outcome(pubkey, yesoutcomes, nooutcomes`) must have distinct semantics.
 Otherwise typesafety of "not querying the same outcome twice" would be broken.

 ### State

 Discrete is at least as powerful as Cardano Marlowe.
 It allows stateful contracts.

 Consequently, schedules, every ACTUS instrument can be implemented.

-#### Numeric observations

- Outcomes are binary in Discreet, so interest rate drivers and such have to be enumerated and adapted.
-We recommend to quantize derivatives manually - to give meaning to numbers.

-> If automation is preferred, multiplications between binary-encoded  observations have to be done by converting set of outcomes into integer: `parseInt([outcome(...), outcome(...)].concat.map(b => b ?
-'1' : '0'), 2)`.

 ### Recursion